Production of primordial gravitational waves in a simple class of running vacuum cosmologies: The Model: Basic Equations

 where $l_i$ is a constant and the parameter $\Delta_{\alpha}$ corresponds to the value $\omega_{\alpha}$.
 The transition time between inflation and radiation era is $\eta_1$, and between radiation and matter is $\eta_{\text{eq}}$.
 The values of the integration constants are

 Now we have a complete solution for the scale factor which depends on the parameter $\beta$.
 In the special case of no decaying vacuum ($\beta=0$), the quantity $\Delta$ as given by (\ref{Delta}) reduces to the standard definition and all the expressions appearing in Ref. \cite{Grishchuk1993} are recovered.
 For future calculations it is important to estimate values of the transition times $\eta_1$ and $\eta_{\text{eq}}$.
 In order to do that, let us compare the scale factors of different cosmological eras.
-Comparing the scale factor at the present time $\eta_0$ with the scale factor at the end of inflation we have $a(\eta_0)/a(\eta_1)\simeq 10^{21}$ and for the end of the radiation era $a(\eta_0)/a(\eta_{\text{eq}})\simeq 10^{4}$ \cite{Grishchuk1993}.
+First we adopt the convention $a(\eta_0)\equiv 1$ and taking the values of the ratios presented in the Grishchuk work \cite{Grishchuk1993} $a(\eta_0)/a(\eta_1)\simeq 10^{21}$ and $a(\eta_0)/a(\eta_{\text{eq}})\simeq 10^{4}$.
+This approximated ratios are valid for high redshifts.
 Using the solution for the scale factor (\ref{scale factor lambda}) and solving the equations system we obtain that $\eta_1 \simeq -10^{-17}$ and $\eta_{\text{eq}} \simeq 3\times10^{-3}$.
 Although representing a crude approximation since the value of $\eta_{\text{eq}}$ must depend on the $\beta$ parameter, throughout this paper we adopt this values.

 In the Figure \ref{fig1:scalefactor} we show schematically the behavior of the scale factor for some selected values of $\beta$.
 As expected, for a given value of $\omega$, the expansion grows faster for higher values of $\beta$.
 This happens because the vacuum component contributes with a negative pressure.